 This stitch works well with patterns stitched in the round, with no turning between rounds.

-Where the traditional waistcoat stitch appears a bit more similar to a knit stitch, the modified version is a bit more simple to execute (in my opinion) and results in a slightly more textured fabric.
+Where the traditional waistcoat stitch is more similar in appearance to a knit stitch, the modified version is a bit more simple to execute (in my opinion) and results in a slightly more textured fabric.